 Code Red: In this state you have recognized a definite, imminent threat, but still have time to choose options.
 You approach your car in a parking garage to find several gang bangers lounging on the trunk lid.
 As they see you approach, they nudge each other, stand up, spread out, and one pulls a knife from his pocket while you see the others reaching into their pockets.
 They are grinning in anticipation.
 They think they’ve seen an easy mark approaching.
 You feel the heat of an adrenaline dump and have to make a decision: Flight or fight?
 Can you safely change direction and walk away without provoking a pursuit, or is a confrontation unavoidable?
 If it’s unavoidable, what must you do to gain and retain a tactical advantage?
 How can you confuse, even surprise, them?
 Remaining in code red for more than a short time is impossible for most people and will almost certainly be physically and/or psychologically harmful.

-In all of my police years, my wife would often say that she could not imagine me doing violence, yet when required, I employed it effectively and without reservation.
-Many of those who knew me would often comment that I didn’t look or act like a police officer.
+In all of my police years, my wife would often say she could not imagine me doing violence—she saw only the side of me that gently loves and adores her–yet when required, I employed it effectively and without reservation.
+Many of those who knew me would often comment that I didn’t look or act “like a cop.”
 This was because not only was I far from a stereotypical police officer, I existed in code yellow–-as I do to this day–-and I was able to recognize potentially dangerous situations and avoid or defuse them, thus avoiding the necessity of violence.
 However, I constantly trained, mentally and physically, to deliver it if necessary.
 No rational person wants to harm or kill others, yet no rational person should be without the ability should it become necessary.
 As Marine General James “Mad Dog” Mattis said:

 Be polite, be professional, but have a plan to kill everybody you meet.

 Disclaimer: Mattis was speaking of a combat environment–mostly.
 What he suggests is merely an extension of always keenly observing one’s environment and asking “what if?”
-It’s good advice.
+That’s code yellow, and It’s good advice.

 THE OBLIGATIONS OF CONCEALED CARRY: Those who choose to carry a concealed weapon are, whether they realize it or not, taking on obligations others do not have, and they will be held responsible, legally and morally, for upholding those obligations.
 Among them are: